suny-am/apoex-test/README.md

 ## Addendums

-A more fully featured (MVC) application was initially intended, but a more light weight solution was eventually preferred for the ask; allowing enough room for increase of scope.
-The rails scaffolding was kept intact, with a simple "Beer" migrated to the postgres database for potential use if wanted.
+A more fully featured (MVC) application was initially intended, but since the API is accessed via REST, the solution was considered too cumbersome for the project.
+Instead, the application (with the effect of the applied routing solution) is essentially an SPA.
+The rails scaffolding was kept intact, with a simple "Beer" Model migrated to the postgres database for potential use if wanted (accessible in REPL via the "rails console" command).